leonardoce/leonardoce-jekill/_posts/2014-02-16-iliad-lession-three.markdown

 To attach out widget to the application we will add an instance variable to the application class to store the widget instance:

-Every page server by the Iliad framework is composed by widgets, as widget are written on the page as HTML tags.
-A widget is:

-- *stateful* and this means that the instace variables of the widget class are conserved between HTTP requests in the session state;

-- *reusable* every widget class can (and will) be used many times even in the same session using multiple widgets;

-- *a container* of child widgets.

-Every widget is a subclass of the `ILWidget` class.
-Let's create out first widget:

 {% highlight smalltalk %}
 ILWidget subclass: #LcCounterWidget
     instanceVariableNames: ''
     classVariableNames: ''
     poolDictionaries: ''
     category: 'LeonardoBlog'
-{% endhighlight %}

-The contents of a widget must be defined overriding the `contents` method of the widget class:

-{% highlight smalltalk %}
-"LcCounterWidget>>firstWidget protocol building"
-contents
-	^ [ :e | e p text:'I''m a widget!' ]
 {% endhighlight %}

 Create a new accessor for the `firstWidget` component that create the